cjmg2006/airbag/README.md

 3. Connect Arduino (w/ RFID readers attached) to computer

+4. Go to ./finalAssets/

-4. Run server
+5. Run server
 	- In terminal, run "node server.js"
 	- Currently, server is running on localhost:8000

-5. Open index.html in browser
+6. Open index.html in browser

 ## Bill of Materials